The Origin, Evolution and Functions of the Human Mind

 .

-Our modern time, more than any other, has emphasized the human search for a meaning in life – a search for personal value, purpose, and direction.
 In times past, the struggle for survival and basic needs was predominant.
 Throughout most of history, people were tied to their occupations – as farmers, fishermen, or in the trades.
 In our time, there is some surplus in resources and, mainly, there are more choices in life regarding occupation and priorities in values.
 There is more pressure on demonstrating personal value and accomplishment in real or idealistic terms.
 Furthermore, the sciences and general education have brought more knowledge about the world we live in and its evolution in time – concerning the universe, natural evolution, and historic development of mankind.
-This led to questions concerning the essence of life and of existence.
-Religion is often expected to provide explanations concerning meaning or purpose and guidance for our lives and actions.
+This led to new questions concerning the essence of life and of existence – often leading to conflict with established religions.

 .